-- 5.2.1 An audit of the manufacturing facility is part of the Approval investigation to verify implementation of the quality assurance program.
-Its purpose is to determine that the manufacturer's equipment, procedures, and quality program are maintained to insure a uniform product consistent with that which was tested and FM Approved. - 5.2.2 These audits shall be conducted periodically but at least annually by FM Approvals or its representatives. - 5.2.3 FM Approved products or services shall be produced or provided at or from the location(s) audited by FM Approvals and as specified in the Approval Report.
-Manufacture of products bearing the Approval Mark is not permitted at any other location without prior written authorization by FM Approvals.
+- 5.2.1 An audit of the manufacturing facility is part of the certification investigation to verify implementation of the quality assurance program.
+Its purpose is to determine that the manufacturer's equipment, procedures, and quality program are maintained to ensure a uniform product consistent with that which was tested and certified. - 5.2.2 Certified products or services shall be produced or provided at, or provided from, location(s) disclosed as part of the certification examination.
+Manufacture of products bearing a certification mark is not permitted at any other location prior to disclosure to the certification agency.